Lesson Planning Pages

 The Benefits of a Homeschool Planner

 There are so many great benefits of planning out your homeschool curriculum.
-It makes the day go faster, it takes the stress off, and it gives everyone a calm and peace of mind, too.
+It makes the day go faster, it takes the stress off, and it gives everyone a calm and peaceful mind, too.

 Making the day go faster

-Once you know what the day is going to entail, it takes a lot of stress off the rest of the day.
-When there are down times or breaks, it’s a great way to show the kids that they have options on things that they can do.
+Once you know what the day entails, it takes a lot of stress off the rest of the day.
+When there are downtimes or breaks, it’s a great way to show the kids they have options for what they can do.

-You can also use planners as a way to have the kids look forward to certain activities and ideas as well.
-This is a simple way to also help them understand the concept of time and planning themselves.
+You can also use planners to help kids look forward to certain activities and ideas.
+This is a simple way to also help them understand the concept of time and planning for themselves.

-I’ve been homeschooling for a while and I can say that the times that I feel the most stressed are the times that I have no plan for the day.
+I’ve been homeschooling for a while, and I can say that the times I feel most stressed are when I have no plan for the day.
 It’s crazy to think that just writing down an agenda for the day on a piece of paper can make all that difference.
 But it does.
 And it makes me feel better.

 If you’re feeling overwhelmed and stressed, it’s time to consider making planning an option for you.
 At least give it a try for a week or two and see if you can find a groove and notice a difference in your stress levels.